mohitsinha/mohitsinha.github.io/_posts/2018-04-15-spring-cloud-part1-config.md

 <script src="https://gist.github.com/mohitsinha/18f6e72bdafbe29cb313a4dde1856716.js"></script>

 `spring.application.name` is used to fetch the correct configuration file from the Git Repository.
+It's a very important property when used with Spring Cloud projects.
+We'll see this later in this tutorial series.

 The bootstrap properties are added with higher precedence, hence they cannot be overridden by local configuration.
 You can read more about it [here](https://cloud.spring.io/spring-cloud-static/spring-cloud-commons/2.0.0.M9/multi/multi__spring_cloud_context_application_context_services.html#_the_bootstrap_application_context).